 Bio

-Before I was born, my father was in the Army.
-While he was serving in the Korean War, my father put some cash in an envelope and mailed it to a US Army Post Exchange in Japan.
-In return, he received a camera by Army postal service.
-When I was young, my father gave me that camera.
-Aside from crayons and pencils, that camera was the first tool I remember using to create images—it was also the first time I was conscious of using a tool to create images.
+Before I was born, my father served in the Army during the Korean War.
+While stationed overseas, he mailed cash to a U.S. Army Post Exchange in Japan and, in return, received a camera via military post.
+Years later, he passed that camera on to me.
+Aside from crayons and pencils, it was the first tool I remember using to make images—and the first time I became consciously aware of using a tool to create something visual.

 Early stylistic influences